 Pursuant to the Atomic Law Act [8], the decision regarding the classification of spent fuel as waste or raw material for further processing will rest with the operator of nuclear power plants, who will have to cover the processing costs from his own funds.
 The NPP operator is responsible for the storage of spent nuclear fuel and must ensure the possibility of storing spent nuclear fuel from the entire period of operation of the nuclear power plant.
 After a cooling phase in the process pool, lasting approximately 3–5 years, the spent nuclear fuel is transported to a storage facility outside the reactor (dry or wet).
 In the case of Poland, it can be considered building one common storage facility for several power plants or several - for each power plant separately.
 After several dozen years of storage this fuel can be transferred to the storage.

-The National Plan of Radioactive Waste and Spent Fuel Management which adopts for the Polish law the Directive No 2011/70 of the Council of the European Union Community points out the need of work on the deep disposal for high-level waste.
+The National Plan of Radioactive Waste and Spent Fuel Management (the National Plan), which adopts for the Polish law the Directive No 2011/70 of the Council of the European Union Community points out the need of work on the deep disposal for high-level waste.
 The issue of building the geological repository for spent nuclear fuel was also considered for the needs of the first nuclear program in Poland (Żarnowiec NPP).
-Then, a number of studies were carried out to select the location of the repository.
+Then, a number of studies were carried out to select the location of the repository in the frames of the Strategic Government Program "Management of radioactive waste and spent nuclear fuel" implemented in 1997-1999.
 As a result of the work, 44 rock structures were identified in which the deep repository for spent nuclear fuel can be located.
 Amongst them, there are five localizations in the North-East part of Poland: clay deposit in Pogorzel and the magmatic formations in Krasnopol, Tajno, Kruszyniany and Rydzewo.
 Moreover, there were also found four other localizations in the Central and Western Poland: three in the salt deposits in Damasławek, Kłodawa, Łanięta and one in the clay deposit – Jarocin.

+According to the National Plan, the construction of a deep repository should be preceded by intensive research carried out in an underground laboratory.
+Various concepts for the foundation of such a laboratory were envisaged as part of the Polish Underground Research Laboratory PURL initiative [8].

 SMR SNF: THE possibility of the reprocessing

 Management of spent nuclear fuel from SMR, HTR, and other reactors generally includes the following activities: characterization, conditioning, storage with the possibility of the selective recovery, storage and reprocessing, final disposal, or complete reprocessing.
 All these areas of activities must be thoroughly related to safety, radiological, and legal protection, and must be preceded by economic and technical analyzes of the entire fuel cycle with simultaneous information and acceptance by the public.
 Research and scientific organizations worldwide have accumulated vast experience in handling and repurposing spent nuclear fuel throughout the years.
 The management and recycling of spent nuclear fuel can be developed more efficiently through collaborative solving the problem and sharing practices.